jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (4) A local authority that appoints a person under subsection (1) is liable for the actions of that person as a parking warden in all respects as if—
   (a) that person were an officer or employee of the local authority (whether or not that is the case); and (b) any directions given or control exercised by any other person over the parking warden in that capacity were directions given or control exercised by the local authority.
+(5) An airport operator (as defined for the purpose of Part 7 of the Civil Aviation Act 2023) may appoint a person to hold the office of parking warden, and—
+  (a) subsection (3) applies as if the reference to the district or region of the local authority were a reference to the airport operated by the airport operator; and
+  (b) subsection (4) applies as if each reference to a local authority were a reference to the airport operator.

 ### 128E Powers of parking wardens
 (1) A parking warden in uniform or in possession of a warrant or other evidence of authority as a parking warden—